 In general, the fewer words you can use to communicate your message, the better.
 The easier it is to remember, the less likely it will be forgotten, and the more likely your audiences will be to keep it mind.

 OK, then what’s the typical process for getting this done?

 Almost all of this can be done by thinking deeply about your own company.
 When we assist a business in developing a mission/vision/purpose/etc. statement, our process is to review the corporate history and any other relevant existing documentation, meet with key leaders, and hold interviews with a variety of employees.
 We also evaluate the competitive landscape in order to make sure these pivotal messages stand out from competitors.

 After this collaborative process, we most often have a roll-out campaign, using a fun, interactive all-hands meeting, and distributing materials throughout the organization to get everyone on the same page.
 All of this is done in a way that’s not imposed in a dictatorial, top-down way.
 Every area of the organization should feel that they’re a part of the process, so that at the end of the day, everyone’s behind the higher purpose.

 Great.
 Any other resources you’d recommend where we can learn more about this?

 Absolutely.
 “The Mission Statement Book,” by Jeffrey Abrahams, encompasses 101 corporate mission statements from top companies in the United States.
 Another great resource is this renowned TED Talk by Simon Sinek, in which he explores why certain companies have been able to achieve incredible success, while others have failed.
 Using these as added resources could be very helpful in starting to think about how to craft great purpose statements.

 Still have questions about this or any other marketing topics?
 Contact us today at Info@GoBraithwaite.com.

-This article is part of our B On The Basics series, in which we explain marketing fundamentals using Braithwaite best practices.
+This article was written by Mary Cosmides and Lee Procida.
+It is part of our B On The Basics series, in which we explain marketing fundamentals using Braithwaite best practices.
 Read more in this series.